 The Board of Trustees named then-Provost Dr. Ali Houshmand as interim president in July 2011 and then the University’s seventh president in June 2012.
 His inauguration was in September 2013.

-As provost, he established the College of Graduate and Continuing Education and started Rowan’s online education program.
+As provost, he established the College of Graduate and Continuing Education (now Global Learning & Partnerships) and started Rowan’s online education program.
 As president, he dramatically reduced institutional expenses and increased revenue while expanding enrollment and academic programs.